PrashantMohta/ModdingDocs/saving-mod-data.md

 	public int IconColorG = 0;
 	public int IconColorB = 0;

-	//adding this property in the settings class wont affect the JSON because a property is just a pair of get and set methods and it only seralizes fields public Color IconColor
+	//adding a JsonIgnore attribute to the property will make the seralizer ignore the property [JsonIgnore]
+    public Color IconColor
     {
         get => new Color(IconColorR, IconColorG, IconColorB);